 Another thing to consider when dealing with the SEO optimization of your X-Cart store is the file robots.txt.

 Described in basic terms, when a robot looks for the file robots.txt, it strips the path component from the URL (everything from the first single slash) and puts “robots.txt” in its place.
 For example, on www.example.com, the robots will expect to find the robots.txt file at www.example.com/robots.txt.
-If your store’s address is www.example.com, your store’s robots.txt file can be found exactly at that location, which means it can be accessed by web robots ok, and nothing needs to be done.
+If your store’s address is www.example.com, you can find the store’s robots.txt file exactly at that location, which means it can be accessed by web robots ok, and nothing needs to be done.
 However, if your X-Cart store is installed, for example, at www.example.com/shop, the location of the file robots.txt is www.example.com/shop/robots.txt.
 That is not ok and needs to be fixed.

 Disallow: /Includes/ should be replaced by

 Disallow: /shop/Includes/.
-The same should be done for any of the paths mentioned in robots.txt.
+Do the same for any of the paths mentioned in robots.txt.